-- 22. The consent holder must maintain a Complaints Register for the purpose of recording and dealing with any complaints that are received by the consent holder in relation to the exercise of these resource consents.
-The Complaints Register must record, where this information is available: - (a) Name of complainant, if provided to the consent holder; - (b) The date and time of the complaint; - (c) A description of the complaint; - (d) The location of the issue raised; - (e) Weather conditions at the time of complaint, including a description of wind speed and wind direction when the complaint occurred (if relevant); - (f) Any possible cause of the issue raised; - (g) Any investigations that the consent holder undertook in response to the complaint; - (h) Any corrective action taken to address the cause of the complaint, including the timing of that corrective action; and - (i) Any feedback provided to the complainant. - 23.
-The consent holder shall provide a copy of the complaints register to the Council's Compliance Manager within five working days of receiving a request to do so from the Council.
+- 28-22.
+The consent holder must maintain a Complaints Register for the purpose of recording and dealing with any complaints that are received by the consent holder in relation to the exercise of these resource consents.
+The Complaints Register must record, where this information is available: - a.(a) Name of complainant, (if they are provided to the consent holder) if offered; - b.(b) The date and time of the complaint; - e.(c) A description of the complaint The issue raised; - d.(d) The location of the issue raised;

+- e-(e) Weather conditions at the time of complaint, including a description of wind speed and wind direction when the complaint occurred (if relevant); - f.(f) Any possible cause of the issue raised; and - g-(g) Any investigations that the consent holder undertook in response to the complaint; - h-(h) Any corrective action taken to address the cause of the complaint, including the timing of that corrective action-; and - i.(i) Any feedback provided to the complainant. - 29.23.
+The consent holder shall provide a copy of the complaints register to the Council's Compliance

+Manager within five working days of receiving a request to do so from the Council.
+The record of complaints must be provided to the Council on request.